Marshfield, Wisconsin

-Marshfield is in Wood and Marathon counties in the state of Wisconsin.
+Marshfield is a city in Wood and Marathon counties in the U.S. state of Wisconsin.
+The population was 18,929 at the 2020 census; of this, 18,119 were in Wood County and 810 were in Marathon County.
+It is a principal city of the Marshfield–Wisconsin Rapids micropolitan statistical area, which includes all of Wood County and had a population of 74,207 in 2020.

 It is located at the intersection of U.S. Highway 10, Highway 13 and Highway 97.
-The largest city in Wood County, its population was 18,929 at the 2020 census.
-Of this, 18,119 were in Wood County, and 810 were in Marathon County.
-The city is part of the United States Census Bureau's Marshfield-Wisconsin Rapids Micropolitan Statistical Area, which includes all of Wood County (2020 population: 74,207).
-The portion of the city in Marathon County is part of the Wausau Metropolitan Statistical Area.

 Marshfield is home to the Marshfield Clinic, a large healthcare system that serves much of Central, Northern, and Western Wisconsin.
-In 2010, Marshfield was ranked 5th in a list of "The Best Small Cities to Raise a Family" compiled by Forbes magazine.